gammaswap/v1-periphery/README.md

+# Prepare Your Own Secrets File

+1. Log into https://www.alchemy.com/ or create an account to obtain an api key.
+2. Fill in your details in [secrets.json](./secrets.json)

+Don't commit any of the info you put in this file.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.